My-Random-Thoughts/Various-Code/README.md

 Checks various system settings to see if the machine is waiting for a reboot
 ###

+###CleanUserProfileFolders
+Useful for terminal servers with lots of users.
+Removes all files and folders from the listed entires for all user profiles.
+It will try to detect the correct path, or if you have multiple paths, has an override parameter.
+###

 ###Manage-KeePass
 Manage KeePass database from within PowerShell
 ###